 In 2017 I clicked on ‘publish’ on Pronoun.
-I remember an awkward sensation traveling throughout my esophagus.
+I remember an awkward sensation travelling throughout my oesophagus.
 I had self-published a collection of poems, and I was breathing a different quality of happiness.
 I could have finally introduced myself saying: I am a writer because I have a book published.

 Two years after, I look back, and I want to hug the younger myself – disoriented, insecure.
 But I also laugh about what I did because back then having a dream was the only thing keeping me alive.
 With time, mistakes make sense if we treat them as lessons instead of ugly failures.
 I wasn’t ready to make that move, and you can tell by the reason that made me rushed publishing.

 Today I treat poetry and my writings with the same concern of a dog digging deep holes for his bones.

 It takes lots of time to make a finished product after the writing vomit (my nickname for the first draft = words out of my control, getting out of me through my hands).
 If I sit and ‘think’ about what to write, I believe I am using another side of my brain – good for editing, reading, drafting things in here.